Hotels along the Covered Bridges Route in New England

 Sleeping with a view of the Indian Summer

-Hotels along the Covered Bridges Route in New England – Our recommendations
+Hotels along the Covered Bridges Route in New England – our selection

 The Woodstock Inn & Resort, one of the hotels along the Covered Bridges Route in New England